Who We Are

 Ethnic Communities’ Council of Victoria (ECCV) is a member and Victorian representative council of the Federation of Ethnic Communities’ Council of Australia (FECCA).

-Our Vision: Our vision is of a culturally diverse and harmonious society that is just, fair and inclusive where all people have the opportunity to participate in and contribute to, community life.
+A culturally diverse and harmonious society that is just, fair and inclusive for all Victorians.

 What We Do